fulstak/rhombus-wiki/content/tutorial/merchants/part-payment-processor.md

     export BTCPAYGEN_CRYPTO1="part"
     ./build.sh

-**Note:** This will use Particl Core 0.18.0.6 RC1, if you wish to use the latest stable for mainnet just change the line in the `docker-compose.generated.yml`
+**Note:** This will use Rhombus Core 0.18.0.6 RC1, if you wish to use the latest stable for mainnet just change the line in the `docker-compose.generated.yml`

-    image: spazzymoto/particl:0.18.0.6rc1 -> image: spazzymoto/particl:0.17.1.4
+    image: spazzymoto/rhombus:0.18.0.6rc1 -> image: spazzymoto/rhombus:0.17.1.4

 ### Run BTCPayServer